axibase/atsd/api/data/series/group.md

 Algorithm loops over all partitions of set of cardinality N into no more then K subsets.
 Total count of partitions equals to sum S(N, 1) + S(N, 2) + ... + S(N, K)
 of [Stirling](https://en.wikipedia.org/wiki/Stirling_numbers_of_the_second_kind) numbers.
-This sum grows extremely fast, for example, there are `16_244_652_278_171` partions of 20 series into no more then 7 subgroups.
+This sum grows extremely fast, for example, there are `16_244_652_278_171` partitions of 20 series into no more then 7 subgroups.
 Implementation of the algorithm expects that number of grouped series does not exceeds 64, and throws an error if number of partitions exceeds `1_000_000`.

 #### Query Example